romainsacchi/rmnd-lca/docs/transform.rst

 Emissions of (fossil) CO2 are scaled accordingly.

-Regarding the production of secondary steel (using EAF), *premise* adjusts the input of electricity based on teh scaling factor provided by the IAM scenario.
+Regarding the production of secondary steel (using EAF), *premise* adjusts the input of electricity based on the scaling factor provided by the IAM scenario.